Posted Date: Oct 5, 2015

 Surgical management of MEN1 is complex and controversial, given the multifocal and multiglandular nature of the disease and the high risk of tumor recurrence even after surgery.
 Establishing the diagnosis of MEN1 prior to making surgical decisions and referring affected individuals to a surgeon with experience in treating MEN1 can be critical in preventing unnecessary surgeries or inappropriate surgical approaches.

-Once evidence of parathyroid disease is established biochemically, the recommended course of action is surgical removal of the parathyroids.
+Once evidence of parathyroid disease is established biochemically, the recommended course of action is surgical removal of the parathyroid glands.
 The timing and the extent of surgery, however, remain controversial.
+Preoperative genetic testing helps guide the extent of surgery and can increase the likelihood of successful initial surgery and lower the likelihood of recurrent disease if a mutation is detected.
 Some groups reserve surgical intervention for symptomatic patients, with continued annual biochemical screening for those who are asymptomatic.
 Once surgery is necessary, subtotal parathyroidectomy (removal of 3â3.5 glands) is often suggested as the initial treatment.
 However, the rate of recurrence is quite high (55%â66%), and reoperation is often necessary.
-Another study has shown that bilateral thymectomy reduces the likelihood of recurrence.
 Total parathyroidectomy with autotransplantation of parathyroid tissue to the forearm is also an option.
 A benefit of this approach is the easier removal of recurrent disease from the forearm than from the neck.
 Although the likelihood of recurrence is lowered by more extensive surgery, this must be weighed against the risk of rendering the patient hypoparathyroid.
-Management of persistent hypoparathyroidism with oral calcitriol is necessary.
+Studies showing that concomitant bilateral cervical thymectomy decreases the rate of recurrence suggest that the thymus be removed at the initial operation.
+If the devastating complication of hypocalcemia occurs, management requires oral calcitriol and calcium supplementation.
+This daily drug dependence can be a major burden on patients.

 The role of surgery for pancreatic NETs in MEN1 is controversial, given postoperative morbidity, long-term complications, and low cure rates.
 The timing and extent of surgery depend on many factors, including severity of symptoms, extent of disease, type and location of tumor, risk of metastasis, and patient preference.
+Long-acting somatostatin analogues may have a role in early-stage MEN1 duodenopancreatic NETs.
+Initial study results suggest that the treatment is safe and that long-term suppression of tumor and hormonal activity can be seen in up to 10% of patients and stability of hormone hyperfunction in 80% of patients.
 The primary goal of surgery is to improve long-term survival by reducing symptoms associated with hormone excess and lowering the risk of distant metastasis.
+Surgery is commonly performed for most functional tumors and for nonfunctioning NETs when the tumor exceeds 2 cm, as the likelihood of distant metastases is high.
 While more extensive surgical approaches (e.g., pancreatoduodenectomy) have been associated with higher cure rates and improved overall survival, they also have higher rates of postoperative complications and long-term morbidity.
 Therefore, the risks and benefits should be carefully considered, and surgical decisions should be made on a case-by-case basis.

 Individuals with MEN1 who are diagnosed with NETs often have multiple tumors of various types throughout the pancreas and duodenum, some of which can be identified using magnetic resonance imaging or computed tomography.
 Many tumors, however, are too small to be detected using standard imaging techniques, and intra-arterial secretin stimulation testing and/or intraoperative ultrasound may be useful.
 Preoperative assessment using various biochemical and imaging modalities, intraoperative assessment of tumor burden, and resolution of hormonal hyper-secretion are critical and, in some series, have been associated with higher cure rates and longer disease-free intervals.